 Once the hazelnut butter is creamy and smooth, add the vanilla and salt and blend well.
 Then add melted chocolate a little at a time and blend again until well incorporated.
 Taste and adjust seasonings as needed, adding more salt or vanilla if desired.

-- If your Nutella isn’t sweet enough, add 1-2 Tbsp maple syrup or agave (amount as original recipe is written).
+If your Nutella isn’t sweet enough, add stevia to taste, or 1-2 Tbsp maple syrup or agave (amount as original recipe is written).
 NOTE: Just know the more liquid sweetener you add the firmer/stiffer the Nutella will get, so add sparingly.